gsteckman/Kotlin-graalvm-native-lambda-template/README.md

 # Overview

-This is a Kotlin multiplatform template project used to generate and deploy a natively compiled AWS lambda function using a custom runtime.
+This is a Kotlin multiplatform template project used to generate and deploy a natively compiled AWS Lambda function using a custom runtime.
+Using a natively compiled image greatly improves startup and execution time, and reduces memory consumption, relative to relying on the Java Virtual Machine.
+By using the [graalvm-native compiler](https://www.graalvm.org/reference-manual/native-image/), the Lambda function can continue to utilize the AWS Java SDK and other JVM libraries.

 It includes the following: